For Employers

 To view the Arizona statutes, please visit Title 23, Chapter 2 of the Arizona Revised Statutes.

-Below are frequently asked questions that may assist
+Below are frequently asked questions that may assist you in ensuring your compliance with this program.

 Yes.